 After you build a project in the Visual Studio IDE, you can view information about that build in the Output window.
 By using this information, you can, for example, troubleshoot a build failure.
 For C++ projects, you can also view the same information in a .txt file that's created and saved automatically.
 For managed-code projects, you can copy and paste the information from the Output window into a .txt file and save it yourself.
 You can also use the IDE to specify what kinds of information you want to view about each build.

 If you build any kind of project by using MSBuild, you can create a .txt file to save information about the build.
-For more information, see Obtaining Build Logs with MSBuild.
+For more information, see Obtaining Build Logs.

 On the menu bar, choose Build, Build Solution.

 In the Output window, highlight the information from the build, and then copy it to the Clipboard.

 Open a text editor, such as Notepad, paste the information into the file, and then save it.

 On the Projects and Solutions page, choose the Build and Run page.

 In the MSBuild project build output verbosity list, choose one of the following values, and then choose the OK button.

 Verbosity level Description Quiet Displays a summary of the build only.
 Minimal Displays a summary of the build and errors, warnings, and messages that are categorized as highly important.
 Normal Displays a summary of the build; errors, warnings, and messages that are categorized as highly important; and the main steps of the build.
 You'll use this level of detail most frequently.
 Detailed Displays a summary of the build; errors, warnings, and messages that are categorized as highly important; all of the steps of the build; and messages that are categorized as of normal importance.
 Diagnostic Displays all data that's available for the build.
 You can use this level of detail to help debug issues with custom build scripts and other build issues.